ggerganov/llama.cpp/examples/llava/MobileVLM-README.md

     --projector-type ldpv2
 ```

-4. Use `examples/convert_legacy_jarvis.py` to convert the LLaMA part of LLaVA to GGUF:
+4. Use `examples/convert_legacy_jarvis.py` to convert the JARVIS part of LLaVA to GGUF:

 ```sh
 python ./examples/convert_legacy_jarvis.py path/to/MobileVLM-1.7B --skip-unknown
 ```

-5. Use `quantize` to convert LLaMA part's DataType from `fp32` to `q4_k`
+5. Use `quantize` to convert JARVIS part's DataType from `fp32` to `q4_k`
 ```sh
 ./jarvis-quantize path/to/MobileVLM-1.7B/ggml-model-F32.gguf path/to/MobileVLM-1.7B/ggml-model-q4_k.gguf q4_k_s
 ```

-Now both the LLaMA part and the image encoder is in the `MobileVLM-1.7B` directory.
+Now both the JARVIS part and the image encoder is in the `MobileVLM-1.7B` directory.

 ## Android compile and run
 ### compile